dormantz/dormantz/README.md

 ## 👋 Hi, @dormantz here
 - 👀 I'm supporting total privacy and decentralized economy
 - :star: Monero node operator
-- 💞️ Loves CI/CD and DevOps Security
+- 💞️ CI/CD and DevSecOps
-- 📫 Reach reach me out #cloud #sky
+- 📫 Reach me out #cloud #sky

 <!---
 dormantz/dormantz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.